playwbj/NativeAppAbility/README.md

 A Plugin for Apache Cordova and by [perkins wu]

-# this ability plugin provides two features now:check if one app is installed; start up native app.
+## 1. this ability plugin provides two features now:check if one app is installed; start up native app.
-## installation current plugin:
+### 1.1 installation current plugin:

   cordova plugin add https://github.com/playwbj/NativeAppAbility.git --save
-## if you wanna distinguish if the plaform is android or ios, install the plugin cordova-plugin-device:
+### 1.2 if you wanna distinguish if the plaform is android or ios, install the plugin cordova-plugin-device:
   cordova plugin add cordova-plugin-device
-## and use following js to check the plaform:
+### 1.3 use following js to check the plaform:
   if(device.platform === 'iOS') {
     scheme = 'twitter://';
   }